Table of Contents[Hide][Show]

-Some silicones are water soluble and are identified by the suffix PEG.
+Some silicones are water-soluble and identified by the suffix PEG.
 Those do not require sulfates to be removed.
-I still avoid PEG-type silicones because I don’t like to put plastic in my hair and even water soluble silicones block that ever-important moisture.
+I still avoid PEG-type silicones because I don’t like to put plastic in my hair and even water-soluble silicones block that ever-important moisture.

 Avoid parabens (synthetic preservatives) because cancer.
 ‘Nuff said.

 I suggest trying new products out for at least a week (or several applications if you wash your hair less frequently) before trying something different.

 Important Note: Sometimes your hair will need to detox or get used to a certain product.
 It may not immediately recognize that it loves something.

 Natural Shampoo and Conditioner for Curly Hair (That Work!)